Aikku93/ulcplayer-gba/README.md

 For stereo audio and a maximum block size of 2048 samples, memory usage is 3.1KiB IWRAM code, 24KiB IWRAM data, ~8KiB EWRAM data, and 236 bytes of ROM (or 8.2KiB when using LUT mode).

+Note that the colour blending isn't perfect (due to GBA limitations).
+For best results, the backdrop should have high-contrast detail to mask blending artifacts.

 ## Authors
  * **Ruben Nunez** - *Initial work* - [Aikku93](https://github.com/Aikku93)